windicss/docs/integrations/cli.md

 windicss './**/*.html' -to windi.css --minify
 ```

-#### Using compiliation mode
+#### Using compilation mode

-Compiliation mode will combine all windi utilities into a new class, which you can specify with `-p` or `--prefix`
+Compilation mode will combine all windi utilities into a new class, which you can specify with `-p` or `--prefix`

 ```bash
 windicss './**/*.html' -cto windi.css